You can learn how to make mille feuille from scratch and make this delicious pastry whenever you want! It is very easy to make with quick puff pastry.

 - 25 g powdered sugar (2 tablespoons and 2 teaspoons)

-Make the quick puff pastry and let it cool in the frezeer.
+- Make the quick puff pastry and let it cool in the frezeer at least 30 minutes.

-Bake for almost 15 minutes with baking sheet on top or until it is lightly brown.
-Remove the top baking sheet and bake for almost extra 3 more minutes or until it is golden brown.
+- Bake for almost 15-19 minutes with the baking sheet on top or until it is lightly brown.
+Remove the top baking sheet and bake for almost extra 3-4 more minutes or until it is golden brown.
 Baking time may change from oven to oven so check the oven after 10 minutes.

-Using a spatula or a piping bag, apply 1/3 or as much as pastry cream you want on to the first layer, then put the second layer on top and apply other 1/3 pastry cream or as much as you want on top.
-Put the third layer on top of the second layer.
-Sift powdered sugar over the third layer.
+- Using a spatula or a piping bag, apply at least ⅓ of the pastry cream onto the first layer, then put the second layer on top and apply at least ⅓ of the pastry cream or as much as you want on top.
+Put the third layer on top of the second layer and sift powdered sugar on top.
+Cut into 4 equal pieces to serve.